Setting a client's gravity in a tag's @on_match@ is broken

 :client_create event.
 That is, after everything (gravities, view, etc.) has been set up.

-#6 Updated by Christoph Kappel about 8 years ago
+#6 Updated by Christoph Kappel over 8 years ago

 - Category set to Bugfix